Msadeler/marked_exp_hawkes/README.md

 ## Dependencies

-This code was implemented using Python 3.12.4 and needs Numpy, Matplotlib, Scipy, rpy2, IPython, functools, multiprocessing, .
+This code was implemented using Python 3.12.4 and needs Numpy, Matplotlib, Scipy, rpy2, IPython, functools, multiprocessing.